-38 Written and oral questions relating to Questions public affairs may be asked of a Minister.
+Written and oral questions relating to public Questions affairs may be asked of a Minister.
 In asking a question or replying to it, no argument, opinion or facts shall be stated except so far as is necessary to explain, and the matter referred to shall not be debated.